Thinking about using an Employer of Record in Spain? Discover why that's not a good idea.

 Work-related benefits are taxed when the combined value during one income year exceeds DKK 6,700.
 Examples are:

-Denmark offers a special expatriate tax regime to high-level foreign earners (scientists, specialists and researches).
-The tax rate is 27% plus labour market contributions, for a total of 32.84% gross tax on their cash remuneration, as well as the taxable value of a company car, a company paid telephone and health care insurance.
-All other income, including additional benefits, is taxed at ordinary tax rates and there are no tax deductions in place.
+Denmark offers a special expatriate tax regime to high-level foreign earners (scientists, specialists and researchers).
+The tax rate is 27% plus labour market contributions, for a total of 32.84% gross tax on their cash remuneration, as well as the taxable value of a company car, a company-paid telephone and health care insurance.
+All other income, including additional benefits, is taxed at ordinary tax rates, and no tax deductions are in place.

 Expats can avail of this expat tax regime for up to seven years in total.
 Some of the requirements to fall under this tax regime include: